My honourable friend the Economic Secretary to the Treasury (Ed Balls) has made the following Written Statement.

 the acceleration in the pace of innovation and technological diffusion and a continued increase in the knowledge-intensity of goods and services;

-continued global uncertainty and poverty, with ongoing threat of international terrorism and global conflict; and
+continued global uncertainty and poverty, with ongoing threats of international terrorism and global conflict; and

-These changes will have fundamental and far reaching implications for public services and will require innovative policy responses, co-ordination of activity across Departmental boundaries and sustained investment in key areas.
+These changes will have fundamental and far-reaching implications for public services and will require innovative policy responses, co-ordinationof activity across departmental boundaries and sustained investment in key areas.
 Budget 2006 therefore announced that the CSR would be informed by a series of policy reviews.
-One of the reviews announced at the Budget was a joint HM Treasury and Department for Education and Skills policy review of children and young people.
+One of the reviews announced in the Budget was a joint HM Treasury and Department for Education and Skills policy review of children and young people.

 The Government's approach since 1997 has improved the lives of children:

 These successes have transformed the life chances of children since 1997.
-However, in Support for parents: the best start for children, published at the pre-Budget report, HM Treasury and the Department for Education and Skills identified further steps to be taken to improve the outcomes for children and young people.
-To take forward these conclusions and inform the 2007 Comprehensive Spending Review, the policy review of children and young people will consider:
+However, in Support for parents: the best start for children, published atthe Pre-Budget Report, HM Treasury and the Department for Education and Skills identified further steps to be taken to improve the outcomes for children and young people.
+To take forward these conclusions and inform the 2007 Comprehensive Spending Review, the policy review of children and young people will consider how services for children and young people and their families can build on the three principles identified in Support for parents: the best start for children—rights and responsibilities, progressive universalism and prevention—to improve outcomes for children and young people.

 Under the umbrella of the children and young people review, sub-reviews will focus on: